DuetUI: A Bidirectional Context Loop for Human-Agent Co-Generation of Task-Oriented Interfaces: Implementation

 \subsubsection{Context Layer}

 The Context Layer is the system's stateful core, orchestrated by the central \texttt{ContextManager}.
 This manager maintains the complete shared state of the human-agent interaction, serving as the single source of truth that enables the operational loops.
 Its primary components directly reflect our core features: it tracks the current \texttt{TaskStage}, which dictates the phase of the \textit{Staged Co-Generation} process (see Section~\ref{feat:staged_generation}).
-It maintains the \texttt{Task-Interface Duality}, the crucial semantic link between the logical \texttt{TaskDecomposition} and the visual \texttt{InterfaceDescription} (see Section~\ref{feat:duality} and detailed in Appendix ~\ref{section: task decomposition} and Appendix ~\ref{section: interface description}) Most importantly, it compiles the \texttt{Bidirectional Action History}, a comprehensive log of every tangible user manipulation and agent-initiated operation, which provides the rich, moment-to-moment context for collaboration (see Section~\ref{feat:action_history}).
+It maintains the \texttt{Task-Interface Duality}, the crucial semantic link between the logical \texttt{TaskDecomposition} and the visual \texttt{InterfaceDescription} (see Section~\ref{feat:duality} and is detailed within the attached materials).
+Most importantly, it compiles the \texttt{Bidirectional Action History}, a comprehensive log of every tangible user manipulation and agent-initiated operation, which provides the rich, moment-to-moment context for collaboration (see Section~\ref{feat:duality} and Section~\ref{feat:action_history}).